 EASY, CREATIVE WAYS TO DYE EASTER EGGS:

 And now for some fun and creative ways to dye Easter eggs with your kids this year.
 These ideas are great for all ages.

-How to Dye Easter Eggs – this is the classic method for dyeing eggs with food colouring or liquid watercolours
+This is the classic method for dyeing eggs with food colouring or liquid watercolours.

-Make gorgeous patterns on your age with this simple watercolour technique.
+Make gorgeous patterns on your eggs with this simple watercolour dripping technique.

 How to make stunning marbled eggs with oil, vinegar and food colouring.

 Give your Easter eggs a tie dyed appearance using a simple Sharpie marker and rubbing alcohol technique.

 And lastly, if you’re looking for a great Easter treat for your kids or for a class party, make our Fruity Pebbles Easter Egg Treats!
 They’re delicious!

 Looking for Easter Dessert Ideas?
 Check out our:

 Get the 3-5 Playful Preschool e-Book!